 The County continues to update its policies and procedures to clarify any areas which may still be unclear or which need to be in alignment with program practices and implementation.
 None of the updates to the P&Ps require additional amendments to the Action Plan.
 All program forms have been developed and submitted to HUD for review and approval and, to date, have been confirmed as acceptable and are currently in use.
-Intake for the buyout program began November $10^{\text{th}}$ , 2020 and the last property to be purchased was closed on in the last quarter.
-The County will begin closeout of the program over the course of the next quarter (quarter #1 of 2023).
-Infrastructure Environmental Reviews (EAs) have been completed for two of the infrastructure projects and the third is almost complete.
-The County has completed the procurement process for a design engineer for the infrastructure projects and is currently interviewing design engineers.
-The first Citizen Advisory Committee for the CDBG-MIT program has met and discussed the progress of the program.
+Intake for the buyout program began November $10^{th}$ , 2020 and the last property to be purchased was closed on in the last quarter.
+The County will continue closeout of the program over the course of the next quarter.
+Infrastructure Environmental Reviews (EAs) have been completed for all three infrastructure projects.
+The County has procured four engineering firms to develop road improvement designs for the four active road improvement projects.
+The County drew down \$112,765.67 in funds this quarter across the Infrastructure, Buyout and Administration Programs.